 The Salt Lake Christmas Tour is known for having the best professionals in the business.
 These folks work right alongside the attendees - helping them with the rough spots in their research.
 We're proud of the fact that the Salt Lake Christmas Tour has more professional research staff per attendee than any other tour to Salt Lake City - in addition to your hosts, support staff, Family History Library professionals, and library missionaries.
-The ratio for the 2011 & 2012 tours was one Christmas Tour professional researcher for every 7.5 attendees.
+The ratio for the 2017 tour was one Christmas Tour professional researcher for every 7.3 attendees.
 With this level of staffing, there's always a pro available if you need one.

 THE HOTEL ACCOMMODATIONS

 Stay next door and immerse yourself in your genealogy .